If you haven’t been brave enough to crochet garments, toddler clothes are a great place to start, and this crochet toddler dress couldn’t be easier.

 Ch 55 (multiple of 2 +1)

-Row 2: 2 hdcs in first hdc, hdc in the next 24 hdcs, skip 2 hdcs, hdc to end placing 2 hdcs in last stitch.
+Row 2: ch 1, 2 hdcs in first hdc, hdc in the next 24 hdcs, skip 2 hdcs, hdc to end placing 2 hdcs in last stitch.
 (Maintain 26 stitches on each side of the “v”)

 Repeat Row 2 for a total of 45 rows.
 Make second side.

-Place to top edges next to each other and sew the top edges together leaving a 6” opening.
+Place the top edges next to each other and sew the top edges together leaving a 6” opening.
 I joined 16 stitches on each side stopping about 3” from the center of the “v”

-Sew the sides starting from the bottom leaving a 4” opening for arm holes.
+Sew the sides starting from the bottom leaving a 4” opening for armholes.

 Add fringe: cut each piece about 10”.
 Use 2 pieces for the bottom of the v and 1 piece in each of the other stitches.

 Now that you’ve read the pattern, do you agree it is easy?
 I think any beginner could tackle this dress.
-I hope you have so much fun making it and if you make it, I’d love if you would tag me on social using #stitchingtog
+I hope you have so much fun making it and if you make it, I’d love it if you would tag me on social using #stitchingtog

 Have fun and don’t forget to pin!